zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 From the above graph we can find our optimal hyperparameter for C.

-With this optimal hyperparameter we will now perform our final testing using all data that was provided to us.
+With this optimal hyperparameter we will now perform our final testing using all the data that was provided to us.
 # Experiment 6: Performing the Final Evaluation & Checking for Overfit